 Despite the Soviet traces, Almaty is also a modern city.
 Luxurious appartment buildings stand next to the old Soviet flats and fancy shopping malls and hip cafes cater for the new elite.

 It is in Almaty where I find this interesting mix of its old Soviet past where life was harsh and the lifestyle of a new Kazakh generation that all comes together.
 A modern city that breathes history.
 Nursultan (Astana) might be the new capital, but the heart of Kazakhstan is still in Almaty.

-The ultimate guide to Almaty
+The best things to do in Almaty

 1. Arasan Wellness center

 Arasan is one of the largest bath houses in Asia.
 The womens section has 2 floors with different sauna cabins, showers, peeling rooms, massage rooms and a pool.
-At first I feel a bit lost in this huge complex among Kazakh and Russian woman.
+At first I felt a bit lost in this huge complex among Kazakh and Russian woman.
 They were all wearing felt hats and I stood out for not having anything on my head.
 In the Russian sauna women also beat each other with leafy branches called veniks.
 Apparently this is very good for your health, although nobody could explain me why.

 2. Almaty Metro

 Almaty has an excellent metro network.
 Even tough construction already started in 1988 it was never finished.
 When the Soviet Union broke down funds dried up and things were left the way they were.

 But in 2005 Nazarbayev decided to finish the job.
 The metro is therefore a new addition that opened in 2011, but clearly built to resemble the Moscow metro.
 The stations are built to impress and although they are no match to the Moscow metro a small tour is among the fun things to do in Almaty.